 - The forms will be reviewed and approved by the Rabi Faculty Co-chairs - Professor John Parsons and Professor Szabolcs Marka.

-- Students will receive a notification from the Office of Academic Planning and Administration when their proposal has been approved and when to expect the stipend.
+- Students will receive a notification from the Office of Academic Affairs when their proposal has been approved and when to expect the stipend.

 A Program Committee made up of, and selected annually by, Rabi Scholars is responsible for planning lectures, dinners, social events and other activities for the following summer and academic year.
 The Rabi Scholars program provides a budget and must approve the Program Committee’s proposed plan for non-research activities.
 The Rabi Scholars Office will provide assistance as required.